-- 34. The operator shall maintain a register of designated hazard statement materials used.
+- 34. The operator shall maintain a register of all raw materials containing solvent and their designated hazard statement.
 The register shall be made available for inspection by the regulator. - 35.
 Materials with the designated hazard statements H340, H341 H350, H350i, H351, H360d or H360F shall not be permitted.